 Meet Our Board

-Cindy Hogan: Board Member
+Cindy Hogan: Secretary

 Cindy Hogan has a strong passion for helping others.
 She has over 20 years’ experience developing products and brands to help make people’s lives better, more enjoyable, safer and healthier while working at 3M and Kimberly-Clark.
 Currently at Meijer, Cindy leads the Meijer Grocery Store Brands, including the Health & Wellness brand, True Goodness.
 She also serves the community as a Science Olympiad volunteer and District Commissioner for Grand River Pony Club, a non-profit organization that educates youth about the safety, health and care of equines.

 Cindy’s enthusiasm for encouraging the direct link of wholesome, nutritious foods with our overall health & well-being, and her desire to help others is a natural fit with the vision of the Revive & Thrive Project.

 Kelley Oates currently with Kevin Toler & Associates, an Ameriprise private wealth advisor group.
 Previously, Kelley spent 13 years planning and executing high level on-line and live education for over 20,0000 medical professionals – doctors, surgeons, and nurses.
 It was deeply satisfying to elevate professional knowledge and deliver high-quality subject matter to medical professionals nationally.

 Kelley is a metastatic breast cancer survivor, avid green-thumb gardener, wife and mother.
 She grows, uses, and experiments with fresh ingredients to stimulate her healthy culinary passion.

 Nick Trebtoske: Board Treasurer